cschen13/spotitube/README.md

 ## Local development environment setup

 This guide assumes that you have [Redis](https://redis.io/topics/quickstart) installed locally and your [Go development environment](https://golang.org/doc/install) properly setup.
-Running the app locally requires both Spotify and YouTube API access.
-You will also need to have Redis installed.
+Running the app also requires both Spotify and YouTube API access.

 ### Source code